Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Experiments: Object Detection

 \paragraph{Datasets} We conduct experiments on two standard benchmark datasets in object detection, namely PASCAL VOC~\cite{pascal} and MS COCO~\cite{coco}.
 We follow \cite{bof} and use the combination of PASCAL VOC 2007 \textit{trainval} (5k images) and 2012 \textit{trainval} (12k images) for training.
 Together they make up 16,551 images of 20 categories of common, real-world objects, each with fully annotated bounding boxes and class labels.
 The evaluation is done on PASCAL VOC 2007 \textit{test} set (5K images).
 MS COCO~\cite{coco} is composed of 80 object categories and is 10 times larger than PASCAL VOC.
 We train on \textit{train2017} (118K images) and evaluated on \textit{val2017} (5K images).

 \paragraph{{Baseline models}} We use three main baseline models to evaluate the performance of our proposed LossMix.
 The first one is a baseline, bare bone model without any Mixup-like data augmentation.
-Secondly, we compare with the ``Noise" mixing strategy used by \cite{afan} for unsuperivsed domain adaptation.
-In a nutshell, it mixes input image A with a small amount of image B (e.g. $\lambda < 0.1$) acting only as color augmentation and discards any objects exists in B. Finally, we compare LossMix against \textit{Union} mixing, the most popular approach used by prior studies~\cite{union_da_fewshot_acrofod,union_instseg_seesaw,union_mot_bytetrack,bof,union_ssl_dual,union_ssl_instant_teaching}.
+Second, we compare LossMix against \textit{Union} mixing, the current state-of-the-art approach widely used by prior studies~\citep{ bof, yolov5, yolox, union_ssl_instant_teaching, union_instseg_seesaw, union_mot_bytetrack, union_da_fewshot_acrofod, union_ssl_dual, small_obj_2023, unmanned_2023, yolov8} works around this by taking an unweighted, uniform \textit{union} of all bounding boxes as new ground truth for the augmented image.
+Finally, we also compare with the ``Noise" mixing strategy used by \cite{afan} for unsuperivsed domain adaptation.
+In a nutshell, it mixes input image A with a small amount of image B (e.g. $\lambda < 0.1$) acting only as color augmentation and discards any objects exists in B.

 \paragraph{{Implementation Details}} We leverage the open-source PyTorch-based Detectron2~\cite{detectron2} repository as our object detection codebase for experimentation.
 We use Faster RCNN~\cite{faster_rcnn} with ResNet~\cite{resnet}--FPN~\cite{fpn} backbone as our baseline model.
 By default, ImageNet1K~\cite{imagenet} pretrained weights are used to initialize the networks.
 Unless otherwise specified, we use a batch size of 64 for faster convergence, an initial learning rate of 0.08, and the default step scheduler from Detectron2.
-We train PASCAL VOC for 18,000 iterations, which is about 70 epochs, and MS COCO for 270,000 iterations, equating roughly 146.4 epochs.
+We train PASCAL VOC for 18K iterations, which is about 70 epochs, and MS COCO for 270K iterations, or roughly 146.4 epochs.
 All experiments were trained with 8 NVIDIA GPUs, either V100 or A100.